Women today are

 The Reboot Representation Tech Coalition

-The report has informed a coalition of leading companies, the Reboot Representation Tech Coalition, committed to doubling the number of Black, Latinas, and Native American women graduating with computing degrees by 2025.
+Our Rebooting Representation report has informed a coalition of leading companies, the Reboot Representation Tech Coalition, committed to doubling the number of Black, Latina, and Native American women graduating with computing degrees by 2025.

 The Reboot Representation Tech Coalition administration is supported by Pivotal Ventures, an investment and incubation company started by Melinda French Gates.